ibm-cloud-docs/codeengine/build.md

 ```
 {: screen}

-If you receive a command validation failure, then your secret does not exist.
+If you receive a command validation failure, check that your secret exists.
 See [Accessing a container registry](/docs/codeengine?topic=codeengine-add-registry).
+For more information about builds, check the [troubleshooting tips](/docs/codeengine?topic=codeengine-troubleshoot-build).
 {: tip}

 ## Running a build